-Reviewing and editing
+4: Reviewing and editing

 As a member of the research community at La Trobe, you are bound by the Research Integrity Policy and the Australian Code for the Responsible Conduct of Research.
-Responsible research includes the proper citation of the work of others; your supervisor will be able to advise you in relation to the citation conventions in your discipline.
+Responsible research includes the proper citation of the work of others.
+Your supervisor will be able to advise you in relation to the citation conventions in your discipline.
 Well before the submission of your thesis, you should ensure that you have properly cited the work of others throughout the thesis.

 You can also access the text-matching software iThenticate if you feel this would be helpful in reviewing a draft of your thesis.
-A link and guidelines on how to use iThenticate is available at https://www.latrobe.edu.au/researchers/grs/red/academic-integrity-for-researchers-and-ithenticate grammar and punctuation.
+Guidelines on how to use iThenticate are available here.

+Before you submit your thesis, you should also check thoroughly for typographical errors, spelling, grammar and punctuation.
 The standard of expression should be worthy of a candidate for a higher degree.

-Before you submit your thesis, you should also check thoroughly for typographical errors, spelling,